jenkinsci/google-chat-notification-plugin/README.md

 This Jenkins plugin allows you to send Google Chat notification as a post build action or as a pipeline script.
 This plugin is supported for Jenkins version **2.361.1 or higher**.

+![Screenshot][img-output-sample]

 ## Prerequisites

-- You must create a web hook in google chat group to send notification.
+- You must [create a web hook in google][google-chat-create-webhook] chat group to send notification.

 ![Screenshot][img-configure-web-hook]